devopsgroup-io/catapult/README.md

 ### Production Hotfixes ###

 Always weigh the risk of *not performing* a production hotfix versus *performing* it, as production hotfixes require going outside of the normal development and testing workflow.
+Below is an example of how you can determine severity:

+Ask key stakeholders the following questions and assign a 1 or 0 for the answer, then add up the total:

+* What is the organizational risk?
+    * High = 1 or Low = 0
+* How many users does this effect?
+    * Many = 1 or Few = 0
+* Is there a workaround?
+    * No = 1 or Yes = 0
+* What is the user impact?
+    * High = 1 or Low = 0

+The total will determine the level of severity, typically a 4 would be considered a candidate for a production hotfix:

+* 0=Tolerate
+* 1=Trivial
+* 2=Minor
+* 3=Major
+* 4=Critical

 Performing a production hotfix varies depending on the website's `software` type, `software_workflow` direction, and type of change (code or database).

 * `software_workflow: downstream`
     * **Code**